jphouminh71/CSCI3757_OperatingSystems/PA-Three/PA3/README.md

         - signal vs broadcast?
         - find where you are accessing the buffer and print out the values of what the buffer index is.

+        1. Go uncomment all the file closes
+        2. If you end up figuring this out at the end, try to free up memory.

+    * The service file is is an abitrary string, its not just serviced.txt or results.txt